Hydrology-IFH/roger/doc/equations/hydrologic_cycle/hydrologic_processes.rst

 Hydrologic processes
 ====================
-Contains equations to describe hydrologic processes.
+Contains equations to describe the hydrologic processes.
+The processes have a sequential order and updates implicitely the corresponding storage voluem by either subtracting or adding to the storage volume.

 .. toctree::
    :maxdepth: 3